-2166 30 205 indicates that process 2166 arrives at the scheduler at simulated time 3 seconds needing 20.5 seconds of CPU service.
-Since the input script will drive both the simulation of FCFS and preemptive RR, your program should first store all the input script in memory.
-Main Assignment The assignment is to use an event list mechanism to simulate the performance of the customer script for both FCFS and RR processor scheduling.
-Your final output consists of two files annotating the simulation of both queuing mechanism.
+The assignment is to use an event list mechanism to simulate the performance of the customer script for the FCFS, RR and preemptive RR processor scheduling.
+Your final output consists of two or three files annotating the simulation of the queueing mechanisms.
 Namely, output to a file a time log that shows the simulated arrival time and completion time of all processes in simulated chronological order.
-The end of each file should also record the mean and variance of customer response time for that queuing mechanism.
-CS2303 Systems Programming Concepts The Event List Event-driven simulation is controlled by a linked list known as the event list.
+To simplify the I/O, you can execute your program once per each simulated processor.
+The end of each output file should also record the mean and variance of customer response time for that queueing mechanism.

+The Event List

+Event-driven simulation is controlled by a linked list known as the event list.
 Future events are inserted into the event list in chronological order with the next event in simulated time at the front of the list.
 In this assignment, the event list will hold two event types, process arrivals and the completion time of the process currently running on the CPU.
-The simulation runs in a continuous loop processing the next event at the front of the event list until the event list is empty.
+The simulation runs in a continuous loop processing the next event at the front of the event list until the event list becomes empty.
 Processing an arrival event involves taking the entry off the event list and sending the process to the scheduler queue.
-Processing a CPU completion event involves first determining whether the process still requires more CPU time at the end of the time slice.
+Processing a CPU completion event involves first determining whether the process still requires more CPU time.
 If the process has completed, process statistics are calculated and recorded before the process is terminated.
-If the process still needs more CPU time the process is enqueued at the back of the scheduler queue.
+If the process still needs more CPU time, the process is enqueued at the back of the scheduler queue.
 In either case, taking the completion event off the event list triggers a call to the processor scheduler.
 If there is a process at the front of the scheduler, it is taken off the front of the scheduler queue and a new event with the appropriate completion time is inserted into the event list.
-The FCFS Scheduler The FCFS scheduler is implemented as a queue data structure with arriving processes enqueued at the back of the queue.
-The Preemptive RR Scheduler The preemptive RR scheduler is also implemented as a queue.
-When a new process is sent to the RR queue, a check needs to be made to determine if another process is running.
-An indication of a currently running process implies taking its completion event off the event list and putting the interrupted process back at the front of the scheduler queue.
-In either case, a new completion event is added to the event list for the newly arriving process with the appropriate completion time.
-What to turn in for Program 3 An official test file will be made available a few days before the due date.
-Turn in your assignment using the turnin program on the CCC machines.
-You should turn in a tarred file that includes your source code, a make file and a README file.
-The README file should provide any information to help the TA or SA test your program for grading purpose.